Social Security and Taxes

 The Internal Revenue Code section 3121(b)(19) and the Social Security Act allow foreign students, scholars, researchers and teachers in F-1 and J-1 status to be exempt from paying social security and medicare taxes as long as they remain nonresidents for federal income tax purpose.

 Foreign students in F-1 and J-1 status are considered nonresident aliens exempt from paying social security/medicare taxes if they have been in the United States for less than five calendar years.
-This exemption applies to on-campus employment as well as any period of practical training, including post-graduation optional practical training (OPT) or academic training, or other DHS authorized employment.
+This exemption applies to on-campus employment as well as any period of practical training, including post-completion optional practical training (OPT) or academic training, or other DHS authorized employment.
 Students, who have been in the U.S. for more than five years, are considered resident aliens for federal income tax purpose and are liable for social security/medicare taxes.

 Foreign scholars, researchers and teachers in J-1 status are exempt from paying social security/medicare taxes for two calendar years.
 Spouses and dependents in J-2 status are NOT exempt and must pay social security/medicare taxes.

 If you qualify for exemption from social security/medicare withholdings but your employer has been deducting these taxes from your paycheck, you can request a refund from your employer.
-If this request cannot be accommodated, you must file form 843, Claim for Refund and Request for Abatement available at www.irs.gov and mail it to IRS.
+If this request cannot be accommodated, you must file Form 843, Claim for Refund and Request for Abatement.
 It takes approximately 6 months to process your claim with IRS.

 The law which came into effect October 2004, allows international students to apply for a Social Security number (SSN) ONLY if they have an employment offer and the required authorization for the employment.
 The purpose of having a SSN is for employment only; the SSN should not be required to open a bank account, get a driver license, cell phone or other utilities.

 The Social Security Administration Office will process applications for SSN only under the following circumstances: